MURDriverless/lidar_dev/README.md

 https://answers.ros.org/question/291735/pointcloud2-transform-cpython/
 https://github.com/lucasw/transform_point_cloud/blob/master/src/transform_point_cloud.cpp

+Edit: ended up just applying basic rotation matrix to the `x, y, z` points in cluster for 180 deg rotation about the z-axis.
+That is, multiplying `x, y` by -1.

 - [ ] Fix issue with cylindrical volume reconstruction
   - [ ] Try point lidar with cable out facing the cone, to see if the problem still comes up
   - [ ] Once all lidar image pipeline is done, we can revert back to only PointXYZ, maybe this will fix the issue?
 - [ ] Debug horizontal offset problem in cropping lidar image, align lidar with traffic cone and see if caluclated `u, v` values are accurate
   - [x] Try to see if the horizontal offset is "constant" at different fix orientation as per Andrew Huang's suggestion.
   - [x] Implement temporary work around with `magic_offset`.
+  - [x] Test if the offset works for `1024 x 64` mode
+- [ ] Implement lidar image saving feature, resizing all lidar image crops to `32 x 32`
+- [ ] Make a fork for the official `ouster_example` for the purpose of custom `img_node`